Detecting and Understanding Branching Frequency Changes in Process Models: Conclusion

 In this paper, we present a method to detect branching frequency changes in process models.
 The method can not only detect changes in processes, but can also provide comprehensive results to users.
 By retrieving information about branching frequency changes from processes, subsequent analysis can be performed for process improvement.

-Future work can be divided into different aspects: 1) Integrating our method with a user interface which can visualize branching frequency changes in process models.
-2) Applying other change points detection methods to detect changes on choice sequences and empirically compare different methods.
+Future work may include different aspects.
+Firstly, we can integrate our method with a user interface which can visualize branching frequency changes in process models.
+Secondly, we aim at applying other change point detection methods to detect changes on choice sequences and empirically compare different methods.